Aliases for AVPR2 Gene

 GeneCards Summary for AVPR2 Gene

 AVPR2 (Arginine Vasopressin Receptor 2) is a Protein Coding gene.
-Diseases associated with AVPR2 include nephrogenic syndrome of inappropriate antidiuresis and diabetes insipidus, nephrogenic.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
-GO annotations related to this gene include vasopressin receptor activity.
+Diseases associated with AVPR2 include Diabetes Insipidus, Nephrogenic and Nephrogenic Syndrome Of Inappropriate Antidiuresis.
+Among its related pathways are Peptide ligand-binding receptors and Aquaporin-mediated transport.
+GO annotations related to this gene include G-protein coupled receptor activity and vasopressin receptor activity.
 An important paralog of this gene is AVPR1B.